-Wednesday, January 20th, 2021 – I’m not sure if there is really poison ivy along this part of the shore line but I suspect it’s a great deterrent in the summer.
+Wednesday, January 20th, 2021 – I’m not sure if there is really poison ivy along this part of the shore, but I suspect this is a great deterrent keeping people off their property in the summer!
 You can see the damage that record high water has done to the shore line.

-Wednesday, January 20th, 2021 – Walking back to 18th street along Shore Lane among “ginormous” snow flakes as lake effect snow continues for a second day.
+Wednesday, January 20th, 2021 – Walking back to my truck at 18th street along Shore Lane among “ginormous” snow flakes as lake effect snow continues for a second day.

 Another unseasonably warm week along Wasaga Beach.
 The upside is the the snow has melted and it’s easier to walk along the sand than snowmobile trails.